 For unfinished wood floors, attention to color mix should be more pronounced.
 While some pieces may look borderline in color, it's probably wise to toss them aside.
 Once any finish is applied they can really stand out.

 Most hardwood installers prefer the use of #15 asphalt felt paper that is laid down on the subfloor prior to racking.
 Asphalt felt or standard roofing paper provides a few benefits with those being a moisture retarder and in some cases can suppress squeaks.
 It should be laid out parallel the installation and overlapped four inches on the seams.
 Racking should be done from the left to the right of the layout if your right handed, but can be reversed if starting from an irregular wall (makes for easier cuts).

 Reverse Boards at Wall

 When reaching the other end while racking it is not necessary to measure each board to fit.
 Simply reverse the board where the tongue and tongue are facing each other and loose lay it in that area.
 This is also good method to save on material by utilizing as much as possible.

 With the tongue against tongue method, make sure the end piece is butted to the stopping area (baseboard/drywall) and place a pencil mark where the cut will be.
 For solid material a good rule of thumb is to allow enough expansion equal to the thickness of the product.
 For smaller layouts, 3/4" expansion is not necessary, but wise to keep the habit of doing so.

 Exception to Underlayment

-In the case of wider plank being used in areas susceptible to high humidity and moisture, many professionals opt for the glue and nail/staple method of installation instead of using asphalt paper.
+In the case of solid 3/4 inch wider plank being used in areas susceptible to high humidity and moisture, many professionals opt for the glue and cleat nail method of installation instead of using asphalt paper.
 Gluing with a quality subfloor adhesive or Bostiks Best will hinder cupping of wider material.